Evaluating Feature Attribution Methods in the Image Domain: Results

-The results of the Wilcoxon Signed Rank tests are shown in Figure \ref{fig:wsp}.
-For each method-metric pair, a square is drawn if the result of the Wilcoxon Signed Rank test is significant ($p < 0.01$), with the size and color of the square indicating the effect size (median difference with the random baseline).
-Effect sizes are normalized, such that a value of 1 corresponds to the largest effect size for a given metric.
+The results of the paired t-tests are shown in Figures \ref{fig:wsp-low}, \ref{fig:wsp-medium} and \ref{fig:wsp-high}, for the low-, medium- and high-dimensional datasets, respectively.
+For each method-metric pair, a square is drawn if the result of the paired t-test is significant after Bonferroni correction for multiple testing ($p < 0.01$), with the size and color of the square indicating the effect size (Cohen's $d$).
+Effect sizes are normalized such that a value of 1 corresponds to the largest effect size for a given metric.

-We can clearly distinguish the low-, medium- and high-dimensional datasets in the results.
-In the low-dimensional case, most methods significantly outperform the random baseline on nearly all metrics.
-In the medium-dimensional case, we see more complementarity in the results, although this still depends strongly on the dataset.
-For CIFAR-10 and CIFAR-100, GradCAM\slash KernelSHAP and DeepSHAP\slash DeepLIFT\slash ExpectedGradients form a complementary pair, with GradCAM\slash KernelSHAP outperforming DeepSHAP \slash DeepLIFT \slash ExpectedGradients on some metrics and vice versa.
-For SVHN, a number of methods (DeepLIFT, DeepSHAP, ExpectedGradients) significantly outperform the baseline across all metrics.
+On MNIST, most methods significantly outperform the random baseline on nearly all metrics.
+On FashionMNIST however, CAM-based methods, Guided Backpropagation, Deconvolution, SmoothGrad and VarGrad perform significantly worse than the others.

+On the medium-dimensional datasets, we see more complementarity in the results, although this still depends on the dataset.
+On CIFAR-10 and CIFAR-100, we notice that the CAM-based methods along with XRAI, KernelSHAP and LIME perform very similarly, with this group of metrics outperforming DeepSHAP, DeepLIFT and ExpectedGradients on some metrics and vice versa.
+This similarity in behaviour can be linked to the fact that these methods produce more coarse-grained attribution maps, as all CAM-based methods rely on upsampling the final convolutional layer, and XRAI, KernelSHAP and LIME rely on image segmentation.
-In the high-dimensional case, we see fewer differences between the datasets.
-The same complementarity between GradCAM\slash KernelSHAP and DeepSHAP \slash DeepLIFT \slash ExpectedGradients is again noticeable for all three datasets, suggesting that it is linked to the complexity or dimensionality of the classification problem.
-We also note that GradCAM and KernelSHAP significantly outperform the other methods on Impact Coverage (COV), which could only be computed for high-dimensional datasets.
-This complementarity can be explained by examining the inner workings of the methods.
-GradCAM works by upsampling features in the last convolutional layer \citep{Selvaraju2017}, and KernelSHAP uses an image segmentation step before computing the actual Shapley values \citep{Lundberg2017}.
-These properties result in very non-granular attribution maps.
 Conversely, DeepLIFT, DeepSHAP and ExpectedGradients are all based on modified versions of the gradient, which tends to produce very granular attribution maps.
 This difference in granularity could be the source of the observed complementarity.
+For SVHN, a number of methods significantly outperform the baseline across all metrics.

+In the high-dimensional case, we see fewer differences between the datasets.
+The same complementarity between the coarse-grained and fine-grained methods is again noticeable for all three datasets, suggesting that it is linked to the complexity or dimensionality of the classification problem.